he-he-org/he-he-2/content/vacancies/guatemala-nurse.md

 ---
 You will be expected to see patients in the clinic on a daily basis, working along with volunteers, and handle paperwork.
 You should be comfortable making medical decisions and dealing with cases of different levels of complexity.

-**Personal qualities
-**

-* **Initiative.** Striving to improve business processes;
-* **Self-learning.** Able to find the necessary information and acquire new skills along with maintaining professionalism;
-* **Adaptable.** Able to feel comfortable and confident in various situations, with new people and in unusual life and work conditions;
-* **Diplomatic, kind, intelligent.** Able to deal with all team members and the local community, solve and prevent conflicts.
-Have respect for other positions and opinions, different from their own;
-* **Well-organized, responsible, punctual and diligent**;
-* **Able to perform work in a high-quality and timely manner**, as well as ready to make complex decisions;
-* **Leadership skills.
-  ** Able to guide and inspire the team in order to achieve common goals and objectives;
-* **Loyal, calm and endurant.** Tolerant attitude towards people of other race, nationality, religion, sexual orientation, political views, etc.
-* **Empathic and responsive.** With a caring attitude, as well as a willingness to help in a difficult situation;
-* **Willing to maintain a healthy lifestyle** as an example for the local community and other volunteers.

 **The responsibilities include:
 **